VanderpoelLiam/koifit/MVP.md

 - Payload includes: notes, effort_tag, dropset_done, sets array
 - Sets array contains: set_number, weight_kg, reps, is_done
 - Creates set_entry records if they don't exist, updates if they do
+- **Constraint**: Exercises with zero completed sets should not be permanently saved/counted in history.
+The backend or cleanup logic should handle removing/ignoring empty exercises on session finish.

 #### Finish Workout
 - Button fixed at bottom of screen